What are the best trekking seasons in Nepal?

-How can I get in Nepal?
+How do I get to Nepal?

-Where and how can I get Visa?
+Where and how can I get a Visa?

 What about the currency?

-Will I attend orientation-meeting before departure?
+Will I attend orientation before departure?

-Where and what will be the trekking like and the schedules?
+Where and what will the trekking be like and the schedules?

-How will be the trekking team like?
+What will the trekking team be like?

-What about the communication while we are on trekking?
+What about communication while we are trekking?

-Can I re-charge camera batteries along the trek?
+Can I recharge batteries along the trek?

-What kind of meals I can have during the trip?
+What kind of meals will I be served during the trek?

-Are your trekking crews insured?
+Are the Himalaya Hub Adventure trekking crews insured?

 Could you give us some information about the team leaders?

-Does your company accept credit cards?
+Does Himalaya Hub Adventure accept major credit cards?

 Can I bring some food with me?

-What about extra expenses should I be with?
+What extra expenses should I prepare for?